cerebral/overmind/packages/overmind-website/guides/intermediate/04_goingfunctional.md

 # Going functional

 You get very far building your application with straight forward imperative actions.
 This is typically how we learn programming and is arguably close to how we think about the world.
-But this approach lacks a good structured way to compose smaller pieces together.
-Reusing existing logic in multiple contexts.
+But this approach can cause you to overload your actions with imperative code, making them more difficult to read and especially reuse pieces of logic.
 As the complexity of your application increases you will find benefits doing some of your logic, or maybe all your logic, in a functional style.

 Let us look at a concrete example of how messy an imperative approach would be compared to a functional approach.